VivianBass/GeneFamilies/1. protokol/week-5/day-22.11.md

 - Clarification on plots:
   - What specific plots are required?
   - Should gene families be included in the distribution plots, beyond gene group distributions?
+- so t test for means and wilcox for medians ?? (when exactly to use t-test and when wilcox ?)

 ---